 Alongside your icon, the title is another element that users will base their first impressions of your app on.
 You want it to be simple, but catchy, as well as relevant to what your app actually does.
 It needs to raise enough interest for the user to want to find out more and click into your full app-store page as a result.
 It is also a best practice to place your most relevant keywords in the title, which has been found to increase your rank on average by 10.3%.
 Just make sure it doesn’t look too spammy and keep in mind the maximum character limit, which is 30 for Apple and 50 for Google Play.

-MAKE APP Magazine conducted a localization experiment where they localized their app name, keywords and sometimes the top line in the app description and received a massive 767% increase in downloads.
-If your app is successful in your home country, chances are, with the right mobile app localization, it could be just as popular around the world.
+MAKE APP Magazine conducted a localisation experiment where they localised their app name, keywords and sometimes the top line in the app description and received a massive 767% increase in downloads.
+If your app is successful in your home country, chances are, with the right mobile app localisation, it could be just as popular around the world.